 Yes, national parks in Uganda are open for tourism since September 2020.
 Under the management of UWA, national parks allow residents and foreign non-residents to enter and see the animals with strict operating procedures.
 Some of the most important procedures include mandatory wearing of facemasks, regular hand sanitization, keeping ten meters away from the animals, not feeding the animals, no sedans, and overcrowded vehicles in the park, among other SOPs

 Yes, it is safe to see the primates in Uganda.
-Gorilla trekking and chimpanzee tracking permits are issued by UWA, allowing anyone to be escorted into the gorilla jungles by rangers and trackers.
-Mountain gorillas and chimpanzees are a jewel of Uganda and guarded jealously by the conservation office, which has strict guidelines for seeing them.
+Gorilla trekking permits and chimpanzee tracking permits are issued by UWA, allowing anyone to be escorted into the gorilla jungles by rangers and trackers.
+Mountain gorillas and chimpanzees are a jewel of Uganda and are guarded jealously by the conservation office, which has strict guidelines for seeing them.
 You must have your facemask on, keep a reasonable distance of 10 meters from the primates and observe other regular operating procedures to protect you and the animals.

 No, you can not get a Uganda entry visa on arrival anymore since June 2021.
 Uganda entry visas are now processed online at visas.immigration.go.ug.
 You’ll be required to have a 6-months valid passport and a fee of $50.
 If you’re traveling with a local operator, make sure to include their contact numbers and address for faster processing.

 Booking a Uganda safari with Nkuringo Safaris is as simple and exciting as buying a plane ticket to visit your frat friends.
 Nkuringo Safaris owns and operated award-winning safari lodges in Uganda, safari vehicles, and a specialized team of local consultants at your service.
 Our vehicles have been licensed to travel during the lockdown and all our partner properties, lodges, and camps vetted for COVID-19 operating standards to assure you of your protection.